AdrianLloyd7113/ggj2024/README.md

 # ggj2024

 Our submission to the 2024 Global Game Jam, built in Unity for VR.

 Jam theme: "Make Me Laugh"
 Adrian Lloyd
 Jai S

 Game description:
+Move from room to room to solve puzzles and escape the complex.